New Jersey in the American Revolution: Battle of Fort Lee

-The war did not start well for the Continental Army.
-After difficult losses in the Battle of Brooklyn, General George Washington led his troops towards Manhattan with the British in pursuit.
+The Revolutionary War did not start well for the Continental Army.
+After difficult losses in the Battle of Brooklyn, General George Washington led his troops towards Manhattan with the British Army in pursuit.
 On November 16, 1776, Fort Washington, at the northern tip of Manhattan Island, fell to the British.

 On the morning of November 20, 1776, British soldiers under Charles Cornwallis captured Fort Lee after a hasty retreat by the American soldiers stationed there under the command of General Nathanael Greene.
 After gaining control of the Manhattan area, the British ferried up the Hudson River in barges.
 Washington had dashed off to warn the Americans about the advancing British, and the fort was evacuated.
 Much equipment and supplies were captured by the British.

 Washington then led his 2,000 troops from Fort Lee in a retreat through present-day Englewood and Teaneck across the Hackensack River at New Bridge Landing.
 Washington continued his retreat through early December, passing through Princeton on the way to the Delaware River.

 Ten Crucial Days

 The "Ten Crucial Days" were the days from December 25, 1776, to January 3, 1777, when several decisive battles, namely the battles of Trenton, Assunpink Creek and Princeton, were fought between the Continental Army under George Washington and the British army, mostly under Charles Cornwallis.
 Washington badly needed a victory to prove his army's hope of winning and thus boost morale.
 It is considered as one of the most significant military offensives in history.
 According to George Otto Trevelyan: "It may be doubted whether so small a number of men ever employed so short a space of time with greater and more lasting effects upon the history of the world."
-Frederick the Great called them “the most brilliant in the world’s history.”
-President Coolidge called them “a military exploit of unparalleled brilliancy."
+Frederick the Great called them "the most brilliant in the world’s history."
+President Coolidge called them "a military exploit of unparalleled brilliancy."